-3.2.2 Pupil surveys are carried out regularly, to identify popular healthy dishes
+3.2.2 Patient surveys are carried out regularly, to identify popular healthy dishes: 1 point

-To achieve these points, you will need to demonstrate that you do all of the following:
+To achieve this point, demonstrate that you do all of the following:

-- " Obtain feedback from pupils and parents/carers at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthiest dishes are most popular.
+- " Obtain feedback at the end of each menu cycle or at least 6 monthly intervals. - " From the feedback, identify which of the healthy dishes are most popular.
 Ensure they are incorporated into future menus and consider increasing their frequency. - " Consider whether less healthy dishes which are popular could be made healthier, without compromising their popularity.
 For example, incorporating blended vegetables into sauces or adding a salad accompaniment.

-Seeking feedback directly from pupils and/or their parents helps you to plan your future menus so they include the healthiest meals which pupils will enjoy eating.
+Seeking feedback directly from patients helps you to plan your future menus so they include healthy meals which patients will enjoy eating.

-3.2.3 Food tasting events are held for pupils and their families and carers
+3.2.3 Food tasting events are held for patients and their families and/or carers: 1 point

-To achieve these points, demonstrate that you run tasting sessions when implementing new menus so pupils have an opportunity to become accustomed to new foods and flavours.
-Invite parents to take part in these if possible.
+To achieve this point, demonstrate that you run tasting sessions when implementing new menus so patients have an opportunity to become accustomed to new foods/flavours.

-Theme days or food tasting events can encourage pupils to try new foods and introduce them to a range of healthy options.
+Theme days or food tasting events can encourage patients to try new foods and introduce them to a range of healthy options.

-- Try themed food days to encourage pupils to try new healthy foods and teach them about the benefits of a healthy well-balanced diet.
-Every themed food day must include healthy options. - " Take part in Roast Dinner Day and, if there is space in the dining room, invite parents and other family members along.
+Try themed food days to encourage patients to try new healthy foods and teach them about the benefits of a healthy well-balanced diet.
+Every themed food day must include healthy options.

-3.2.4 Information about eating well is on display
+3.2.4 Information about eating well is on display: 1 point

-To achieve these points, you must demonstrate that you have information on display which:
+To achieve this point, demonstrate that you have information on display which:

-- " References Food for Life Served Here and how it supports healthier eating; - " Is appropriate to the age group and updated as necessary; - " Is displayed in suitable places where pupils and parents are most likely to see it. - You could use menus, display posters, table talkers, tray liners, newsletters and your website.
+- " References Food for Life Served Here and how it supports healthier eating; - " Is appropriate to the target audience; - " Is displayed in suitable places where patients are most likely to see it. - You could use menus, display posters, table talkers, tray liners, newsletters and/or your website.

 Food education goes beyond what's offered on the plate and at mealtimes.
-Displaying information in a format which pupils can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.
+Displaying information in a format which patients can easily understand, or talking to them about the food at mealtimes, helps them to build a positive relationship with food.